ajlockwood/SSem2018-19/README.md

+## 4/8/19

+Players can now see a damage number widget when they themselves are damaged.

+Detonate:

+	Maximum damage reduced from 85 to 70.

+	Radius reduced from 500 to 250

+	Now deals one third of the damage to yourself when used.

+	Uses increased from 3 to 4.

+	Cooldown increased from 1 second to 1.5 seconds

+Self-Destruct

+	Maximum damage reduced from 95 to 85.

+	Radius reduced from 750 to 500.

+	Now deals one third of the damage to yourself when used.

+	Cooldown increased from 1.5 seconds to 2 seconds.

+Swap, Blink, and Teleport have been fixed and re-added with increased uses.

 ## 4/6/19

 Fixed a few more UI bugs, including the ones introduced by other bug fixes... fingers crossed!

-Added Detonate, SelfDestruct, and Avenge
+Added Detonate, SelfDestruct, Avenge, and Axes

 Detonate:

-	Creates an explosion centered on your location, dealing damage to nearby enemies based on how close they are to you.
+	Creates an explosion centered on your location, dealing heavy damage to nearby enemies based on how close they are to you.

 	Damage: Up to 85, Minimum 30